 5. Activation event redefinition

-For {product}, define the activation event that best predicts D7 retention.
-Steps: (1) list 5 candidate events, (2) describe how to test each as predictor, (3) recommend the most predictive one with reasoning.
+For [product], define the activation event that best predicts D7 retention.
+Steps: (1) list 5 candidate events, (2) describe how to test each as a predictor, (3) recommend the most predictive one with reasoning.
 End with the cohort split for the next test.

 6. Segmented retention rescue

-D7 retention for {segment} is 30% below the global average.
+D7 retention for [segment] is 30% below our global average.
 Design 3 segment-specific experiments to close the gap.
-For each: hypothesis, variable, expected lift, why this works for this segment specifically.
+For each: hypothesis, variable, expected lift, why it works for this segment specifically.
 Mark which one to run first.

 7. Notification-cadence test